 During a pen test, all of this is done with the permission of the company being ‘attacked’.
 Unsurprisingly, however, it did not take long for hackers to start using the same techniques to attack users and companies without being asked to.
 As a result, WiFi Pineapples are now commonly seen in many types of illegal attacks.

-This is possible because of a problem with the way that your devices interact with WiFi networks.
 When a standard device connects to a WiFi network, it actually knows very little about the network it is connecting to.
-Unless you have installed a network sniffer, or other pieces of software that the average user is not likely to have, the only information your device sees is the ‘name’ of the network (or, more properly, the SSID).
+Unless you have installed a network sniffer, or other pieces of software that the average user is not likely to have, the only information your device sees is the ‘name’ of the network, also known as SSID.

 A typical WiFi Pineapple attack works in the same way.
 By projecting a fake WiFi network over a large area, some users will inevitably connect to the wrong network, and an attacker will harvest their data.

-This is because WiFi security protocols have another huge flaw.
-Though the encryption used by WPA2 is pretty good, it only starts once you have authenticated and connected to a router (or, more properly, an access point).
-Stupid, right?
-Right.
+But let’s say a network is password protected.
+Though the encryption used by WPA2 is pretty good, it only starts once you have authenticated and connected to a router or any other access point.

-These are pretty standard types of attack that have been around for years.
-The thing that makes WiFi Pineapples dangerous, though, is that they allow almost anyone to launch sophisticated hacks.
-The software that comes bundled with a WiFi Pineapple makes it easy to deploy these techniques.
+These are pretty standard types of attack that have been prevalent even in 2020.
+What’s concerning is almost anyone is able to launch sophisticated hacks and the Hak5 Nano Basic (Wi-Fi Pineapple) makes it easy to deploy these techniques.